Young People's Missionary Movement: Campaign in Epworth Leagues

 The work thus somewhat extensively launched in one denomination was quickly adopted by other Churches, until in 1903, there were not less than 13 denominations using their student volunteers and other college students in the missionary campaign among their young people's societies.
 The work of the college students, however, being confined to the summer months, naturally reached largely the smaller towns and rural communities.
 It was apparent that to reach adequately the churches of the larger towns and cities, a carefully prepared plan of campaign would be required, extending through the winter months, and that the services of graduate rather than under-graduate students would be needed.
 For this work five Yale University men in the spring of 1898, offered their services without compensation for one year.
 This group of men, known as the Yale Missionary Band, visited during the year 1898-99 not less than 95 of the leading cities and towns, from the Missouri River to the Atlantic seaboard, addressed 900 meetings attended by 200,000 people, and held 364 conferences on practical methods of missionary work, attended by officers, committeemen, and official representatives of more than 2,000 young people's societies.

-Much might be said of the influence of this student campaign work, not only in the way of increased missionary intelligence, interest, prayer, and giving, but in the more important deepening of the spiritual life and devotion of the young people and of the entire church membership.
-Hardly less noticeable than the results in the churches has been the reflex influence upon the lives of the campaigners themselves and upon the general student body.
-Many of the campaigners were not volunteers when they began their work, but a person cannot prepare a missionary address and make an appeal in behalf of missions night after night to other people, without becoming increasingly impressed with his own personal responsibility to meet the need.
-Thus not a few of the campaigners, who had expected to spend their lives in the ministry or in business in the homeland, before the completion of their campaign work, had declared their purpose to respond to their own appeal for the mission field.
-Scores of others, influenced by their appeals but prevented from offering for foreign service, have become earnest missionary pastors or strong lay workers in the home field, as a result of their close study of the missionary problem.
+Student campaign work influenced churches by increasing missionary interest, prayer, and financial contributions, while deepening the spiritual devotion of congregations.
+The campaigners and general student body were also impacted.
+Through campaigning and delivering missionary appeals,many campaigners chose to pursue mission work themselves, while others became dedicated pastors or lay leaders in the home field.